Immediately Detect Core Network Intrusions with Adaptive Behavioral Analysis

 Receives Prestigious "Grand Global Excellence" Trophy for the Best of the Best in Security Technology

 You must identify an attack to prevent it.
 The DB Networks IDS-6300 aims to provide nearly plug-and-play SQL injection attack monitoring.
 Frank Ohlhorst conducts a hands-on review of the IDS-6300.

 This white paper examines how effective, real-time, protection of the database infrastructure requires a next generation Core IDS based on adaptive behavioral analysis.

 Learn how to identify your critical web application SQL statement generation vulnerabilities by instrumenting at the database tier.

-DB Networks IDS-6300 intelligent security appliance is a next generation core IDS that uses complex behavioral analysis to immediately identify advanced database attacks.
+DB Networks IDS-6300 intelligent security appliance is a next generation core IDS that uses adaptive behavioral analysis to immediately identify advanced database attacks.

 We protect the confidential data residing in your databases from falling into the hands of cybercriminals attacking you with advanced SQL injection techniques.

 Protecting the Database Tier

 Mature applications are particularly vulnerable to SQL injection attacks.
 Advanced SQL injection attacks easily bypass signature-based perimeter defenses, and attack the web application to get to your data.
 The IDS-6300 can detect cyber attacks that penetrate perimeter defenses, including attacks exploiting zero-day vulnerabilities, before any data exfiltration occurs.

 The process begins by automatically learning and modeling the application's proper SQL generation behavior.
 The Core IDS then uses a suite of procedures to independently test and evaluate each SQL statement against the learned behavioral model.
 Fuzzy logic is applied to determine the overall threat of each SQL statement.
 This technique is field proven to be highly accurate.